Jtog123/Beanstalk_Language/README.md

 What exactly is Bytecode?\
 Bytecode is intermediary code designed to run on virtual machines rather than directly onto CPU's.
 Structurally it somewhat resembles machine code.
 It's a sequence of binary instructions, but its much simpler and higher level than any real chip.
 To make the bytecode instructions execute we will need to write a piece of software that interprets the bytecode one instruction at a time.
 This piece of software is the virtual machine.

+The virtual machine layer is what will make Beanstalk slower, but allow it to run on whatever hardware we would like.